Things to consider when receiving a myelogram to diagnose neck or back pain

 - Experiencing an allergic reaction to the dye.
 Some people may have an allergic reaction to the dye, in which case medications are given to relieve the allergy.

-- There is a small risk of infection to the lumbar puncture site as well as meningitis.
+- An infection to the lumbar puncture site and meningitis.
 There is also a risk that the puncture to the spinal sac may not heal.
 A procedure to repair the puncture may be required if this happens.

-- There is a small risk of spinal hematoma requiring surgical drainage, particularly those taking blood thinning medications.
+- A spinal hematoma.
+This requires surgical drainage, particularly for those taking blood thinning medications.

 Always make sure you are completely comfortable with any diagnostic procedure that your physician recommends.
 Ask questions and do your own research on the subject so that you will be prepared and know what to expect.